Welcome to the Communication & Engagement Section!

 #MySciComm blog series: This series on our blog highlights the diverse nature of science communication careers, opportunities, and pathways through an on-going series of guest posts.
 Contributors (top science communicators and sciommers in training from a wide range of fields) candidly share their personal and professional journeys.
 Each post ends with advice and resources for people looking to enter this vital, meaningful, and expanding field.

-#SciCommLitReview blog series: This series on our blog reviews books and other scicomm resources, including websites, peer-reviewed literature, and more.
-Reviews provide unique content about lit that has direct or indirect relevance to the wide range of scicomm careers, approaches, and interests of Section members.
+SciComm Resource of the Week blog series: This series on our blog reviews books and other scicomm resources, including websites, peer-reviewed literature, and more.
+Reviews provide unique content about resources that have direct or indirect relevance to the wide range of scicomm careers, approaches, and interests of Section members.

 C&E & Broader Impacts Incentives: We are working toward funding and resources to further incentivize communication and engagement by ESA members, through fundraising to establish awards and an active leadership role in the Engage ESA initiative and on-going collaboration with ESA’s Public Affairs Committee and Office.